 HMC5843: Magnetometer Directional Assignments and Pins (Bottom View) (Reprinted with permission of Honeywell)

-There are several different 3-axis magnetometers that were being evaluated for use in the system.
-HMC5843 was chosen for the features that were available.
-Some of these features included the ability to provide offset calculations.
-The ability to perform these calculations alleviates the need for software offset compensation.
-This chip also utilizes an I2C digital communication interface.
-Utilizing this communication protocol will greatly simplify communications with the central processor, the STM32 CORTEX processor.
-The HMC5843 also has sensitivity in the micro-gauss to 6 gauss.

 Control

 The implementation of a control loop to correct the error that is present in the gyroscopes is essential to the utilization of the rotational matrix.
 The rotational matrix relies on the accuracy of the elements of the matrix.
 These elements are the cosines of the angles between the ground reference matrix and the orientation of the aircraft.
 In order to increase the accuracy the rotational matrix must be compared to another matrix that is measures the orientation, but is done by a different technology.
 The design that is used in the IMU utilized an accelerometer for XY measurements and a magnetometer of for Z-axis measurements.